Introduction to Asphalt

 How can you use PlantDemand for scheduling an asphalt plant?

-PlantDemand is a software program that helps asphalt plant operators streamline their scheduling and production processes.
+PlantDemand is an asphalt software program that helps asphalt plant operators streamline their scheduling and production processes.
 With PlantDemand, operators can:

 - Create production schedules based on demand and available resources.